 Every profitable enterprise employs repetition.
 Why do we associate Nike with the swoosh and “just do it”?
 The Pepsi blue can, right?
 Because these images were used so frequently, the brands they stand for gradually became associated with them.
 Therefore, repetition is an essential tool for any business aiming to develop a visual identity and brand identification, even if it just helps you create cute iPhone wallpaper.

 In order to build visual structures, contrast relates to how different two design elements are from one another.
 Different aspects stand out more than others due to variety.
-Use different colors, patterns, sizes, and forms to create contrast.
+Use different complementary colors, patterns, sizes, and forms to create contrast.

 Contrast is used in a layout to provide a hierarchy between the text size.
 Smaller text typically gets read after larger material.
 The use of contrast when combining fonts is crucial.
 A script font and a sans serif font, for instance, are combined in the sample below.
 In contrast to the immobile sans serif, the script font creates movement.